pivotal/docs-tap/services-toolkit/how-to-guides/troubleshooting.hbs.md

 # Troubleshoot Services Toolkit

-This topic provides guidance on how to troubleshoot issues related to working with services on Tanzu Application Platform.
+This topic gives you guidance about how to troubleshoot issues related to working with services on Tanzu Application Platform.
 For workarounds for known limitations, see [Known limitations](../reference/known-limitations.hbs.md).

 ## <a id="prereq"></a> Prerequisites